 Quarry is written in such a way that the reader is left to fill in certain voids on their own (as Caitlin is often required to do) and interpret the many images and circumstances in her life in order to make it through the story.

 In short, Quarry is a fine debut novel and is a notably rewarding read and I highly recommend it.
 It would be an excellent book to consider for a book club.
-As such, I have put Quarry on the 2018 longlist for a “The Very Best!”
-Book Award for Fiction and I have added it to my “Summer Reads” list as well.
+I have added it to my “Summer Reads” list as well.
 I rated it “five stars” at Goodreads, too!

 Quarry by Catherine Graham